Vehicles of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, January 9.
 The peaceful rally on Azerbaijan’s Lachin-Khankendi road to stop the illegal exploitation of Azerbaijan's natural resources, and to allow their monitoring, has been going on for the twenty-ninth day, Trend reports from the scene.

-Conditions once again were created for the unhindered passage of two passenger cars belonging to the Russian peacekeepers along Azerbaijan's Lachin-Khankendi road.
+Conditions once again were created for the unhindered passage of 20 passenger cars belonging to the Russian peacekeepers along Azerbaijan's Lachin-Khankendi road.

 Earlier, the Armenian media spread fake news that the Azerbaijanis allegedly blocked the Lachin-Khankendi road and didn’t let the supply vehicles through.